dtangster/cmpe210-environments/README.md

 This project was created to more easily spin up environments we commonly use in class.

-It allows you to spin up an environment for Ryu, Mininet, and Flowvisor.
+It allows you to spin up an environment for Ryu, Floodlight, Mininet, and Flowvisor.

 ## Prerequisites